2016 Railway budget of India: New trains and projects

 Antyodaya Express will be a fully unreserved Superfast Express class of trains which will run on dense routes.
-A few unreserved additional coaches called "Deen Dayalu" coaches will added to long distance trains.
+A few unreserved additional coaches called "Deen Dayalu" coaches will be added to long distance trains.
 These coaches will have potable water and mobile charging ports.
 The Mahamana Express between Delhi and Varanasi was announced with upgraded coaches.

 Humsafar Express, an AC 3-tier service with optional meal service, targeted at the middle class was announced.
 Tejas will be a semi-high speed train with a speed of 130 km/h.
 It will provide onboard WiFi, entertainment and local cuisine.
 Uday Express or Utkrisht Double Decker Air Conditioned Yatri Express will be double-decker trains with 40% additional passenger capacity.
 They will run overnight on busy routes.
 Three new freight corridors were announced: Delhi to Chennai, Kharagpur to Mumbai, and Kharagpur to Vijaywada.

 Other

 A Special Unit for Transportation Research and Analytics (SUTRA) was announced to datamine the 1TB of data collected annually by the railways.
 It was reported that an audit of operations in the Ghaziabad to Mughalsarai section has been started.
 The heavy traffic section used to affect the entire network.
 Following the audit, some improvement in punctuality were observed.